Auto Insurance

 As a novice driver, you don’t have any driving history.
 This means you also won’t have any insurance history, which is a factor that can drive up the price of your premiums and place you in the high-risk category for insurance companies.
 The sooner you build your driving and insurance history, the earlier you’ll be able to qualify for better insurance rates.

 One strategic move is to ask your parents to put you on their auto insurance policy as a secondary driver as soon as you have your driver’s licence.
 Although this might increase the cost of your parents’ insurance, it’ll be a lot cheaper than having your own separate policy.
-You’ll be able to start building your driving history, which will lead to greater savings when you eventually leave home and get a policy of your own—as long as you maintain a clean driving history!

-It’s important to note that being listed as a secondary driver only applies if you occasionally drive the shared car.
+It’s important to note that being listed as a secondary driver only applies if you occasionally drive the family car.
 If you ever do become the primary driver, you’ll need to get your own insurance policy.
-Lying to your insurance company is a serious offence that may lead to claim denials, potential insurance fraud charges and even future denial of insurance coverage.

-Also, if it’s not absolutely necessary, consider forgoing buying your own car right away.
+Also, if it’s not absolutely necessary, consider not buying your own car right away.
 Remember, if you own a car, then the auto insurance policy registered to that vehicle will need to be in your name.

 Related: How to estimate the cost of insurance before buying a car